 There are a lot of options for plugins, and I always go for the plugins that are frequently updated by their developers and the ones that have tons of positive reviews from users.

-And of course, create your social media accounts where you will be sharing your contents once they become available.
+And of course, create your social media accounts where you will be sharing your content once they become available.

 BTW, the build schedule is basically the timeframe of your blog setup.
 List down when you want to do each step of building your blog.
 This will ensure that you’re on track with your target launch date.

-I didn’t have a solid plan when I created my blog, and this is the reason why I spent a long time building it because I didn’t create a schedule and structure to follow.
+I didn’t have a solid plan when I created my blog, and this is the reason why I spent a long time building it.
+I didn’t create a schedule and structure to follow.

 The build could have gone easier and faster if only I created this before I started.